KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

     * Contact Us - navigates to the contact form page.

-    * The footer houses the site's social media links represented by Font Awesome icons, when clicked will open (in a new tab) that social media's home page.
+    * The footer houses the site's social media links represented by Font Awesome icons, when clicked will open (in a separate tab) that social media's home page.

 * Home Page: